Dennis Dottin-Carter

 Dennis Dottin-Carter (born February 4, 1981) is an American football coach and former player.
-He is currently the senior defensive analyst for the University of Minnesota.
+He is currently the defensive line coach for the University of Minnesota.
 He served as the interim head coach at Delaware in 2016, having been named to the position on October 16, 2016.
 He previously has been an assistant coach at both Delaware and the University of Maine.
 He played football for Maine under coach Jack Cosgrove.

 Head coaching record

 †Delaware had a record of 2–4 (0–3 CAA) prior to Dave Brock being relieved of head coaching duties.